agdturner/mxg/README.md

 ### Set Up
 - Install the latest LTS release of [Node](https://nodejs.org/)
   - Current development is tested with Node 20.11.1
-- Clone this repository.
+- Fork/clone this repository.
 - cd into the repository
 - Install dependencies:
 `npm install`
-  - The main Node dependencies are:
+  - The main [Node](https://nodejs.org/) dependencies are:
     - [@parcel/packager-raw-url](https://npm.io/package/@parcel/packager-raw-url) ^2.11.0
       - A Parcel plugin that allows for importing assets as URLs without hashing the filename.
 It's useful to ensure the original filenames of certain assets are not changed in bundling.
     - ["@parcel/transformer-webmanifest](https://npm.io/package/@parcel/transformer-webmanifest) ^2.11.0